paweljakubas/j-random-matrices/README.md

 by Pawel Jakubas, PhD

-These are notes that cover a number of topics from linear algebra that I have found fundamental to master, using J language, on my way to harness random matrices.
+These are notes that cover a number of topics from linear algebra that I have found fundamental to master random matrices using J language.
 The prerequisite for fully comprehending the examples below is *Learning J* which is the recommended first introductory material when learning J. The great example how beautifully and effciently J can be used in a specific domain is a wonderful *Fractals, Visualization and J*.
 Besides that a list of high quality book references is specified.